nextstrain/cli/doc/commands/view.rst

     Replace the image's copy of fauna with a local copy

-.. option:: --sacra <dir>

-    Replace the image's copy of sacra with a local copy

 .. option:: --exec <prog>

     Program to run inside the runtime